erSubhashThapa/100daysofcode/r1-log.md

   ## Closure Using Old Values

   I ended with a bug where the closure is using old values from the last addEventListener callback.
 I think we need to remove the last event listener.
 I'm not sure.
+It still works but its going through unnecessary non-working callbacks probably from the old event listeners.

   ## Done:

-  The app is now able to search and select recipe ingredidients.
+  The app is now able to search and select recipe ingredients.
 Next, I need to get the nutrient info for the ingredients.

   [!screenshot](log_imgs/ndb_4-8.gif)